Ashe County Schools: Superintendent

 Dr. Eisa Cox is the Superintendent for Ashe County Schools.
-She replaced Phyllis Yates at the end of the 2019–20 school year after Ms. Yates retired.
+She replaced Phyllis Yates at the end of the 2019–2020 school year, after Yates retired.

 Fundraising

 The Board of Education established an endowment fund to finance a scholarship program for teachers' classroom initiatives.
 The board hosts an annual endowment fund golf tournament.
 Over 20 teams compete generally, raising funds for the endowment.

 Member schools

-Ashe County Schools has six schools ranging from pre-kindergarten to twelfth grade.
-Those six schools are separated into one early college, one high schools, one middle school, and three elementary school.
+Ashe County Schools operates seven schools, ranging from pre-kindergarten to twelfth grade.
+Those seven schools are separated into one early college, one high school, one middle school, three elementary schools, and one preschool.